m-ret/gexpsoftware/README.md

 When contributing to this project, make sure to follow the branching standards mentioned above.
 Failure to adhere to these standards may result in your pull request being rejected.

-Thank you for contributing to the GEXP Software redesign project!
+Thank you for contributing to the Gexp Software redesign project!

 ### [🔌 Documentation](https://nextjstemplates.com/docs)